NCI-GDC/gdc-docs/docs/Encyclopedia/pages/MuSE_Annotation.md

 ## Overview ##

 MuSE Annotation is a workflow in the GDC that annotates somatic variants identified by the MuSE variant calling pipeline.
-Somatic mutation annotation is performed with MuSE Annotation using tumor and normal alignments and generates simple nucleotide variation (SNV) data.

 ### Input

-* Tumor VCF - WXS or Targeted Sequencing
-* Normal VCF - WXS or Targeted Sequencing
+* VCF (Data Type:  Raw Simple Somatic Mutation)

 ### Output